-What to do there: This public New York City park has so much to do from running trails, to skate parks, beautiful greenery, to bike riding, to a children’s playground, and monument admiration.
+What to do there: This public New York City park has so much to do from running trails, to skate parks, beautiful greenery, to bike riding on the Riverside Park Bike Path (part of the Hudson River Greenway), to a children’s playground, and monument admiration.
 But my favorite thing to do is visit their Boat Basin Cafe area where you can meet a friend for drinks and a snack or meal.
 It’s very easy to feel like you’re on vacation here!

 I recommend timing your visit so you get there about an hour before sunset to claim your table, order drinks, and admire golden hour.
 It’s fun to see the reflection of the night lights in the water into evening as well after the sun sinks beyond the horizon.

 New York’s industrial past meets nature in this elevated park that runs 1.5 miles along Manhattan’s west side.

 The trains serving the west side of Manhattan in the mid-1800s, coupled with busy pedestrian streets, gave way to the nickname “Death Avenue” because of frequent fatal accidents.
 In the 1930s, an elevated rail line was built above the streets, and the High Line freight rail soon became known as the “Lifeline of New York,” serving New York City’s factories and warehouses with deliveries of meat, dairy, and produce for decades.
 With the eventual decline of railroad use and of manufacturing in Manhattan, the last train ran down the tracks in 1980, and it wasn’t long before nature took over.